 The most popular Smart Thermostat on Amazon.
 Nest has been around since 2011 and is one of the most bought smart thermostats on the market.
-Nest is marketed as a self-learning thermostat that uses a motion sensor and the location of your phone to determine if you are home.
+The nest is marketed as a self-learning thermostat that uses a motion sensor and the location of your phone to determine if you are home.
 Based on this information it will switch between home and away mode.

 Another great feature of the 3rd generation is the farsight feature.
 It detects up to 10 feet away if you walk by (motion) and will illuminate with the current temperature bigger and brighter so you can read it.
-The Nest look amazing and comes in 4 great designs to choose from.
+The Nest looks amazing and comes in 4 great designs to choose from.
 The price for a Nest 3rd generation is around the $ 210,-.

 The key features of the Nest are:

 - Works with Alexa – you can control it through Alexa

 - Auto-Schedule – learns your temperatures and schedule in a week